 Name of child:

 Surname

 Date of birth

 Name of parent/guardian

 Address

 Post code

 Contact telephone number

-If you are applying to this school on faith grounds, please complete the following sections:
+If you are applying to this school on faith grounds, please complete the

+following sections:

 Place of worship one of parents / guardians regularly attends:

 Name of place of worship

 Address

 Name of vicar / priest / minister / faith leader / church officer:

 Address

 Post code

 Your faith leader will be contacted in order to provide the information.

-Return this form to the school before 15 th January 2022.
+Return this form to the school before 15th January 2024.

-This form is for use of the School; it will be sent to the appropriate faith leader, to be returned direct to the school.
+This form is for use by the School; it will be sent to the appropriate faith leader, to be returned directly to the school.

-Clergy Reference Form Admission to primary school, 2022
+Clergy Reference Form: Admission to primary school, 2024